alexiamhe93/goldStandard-tutorial/Data/README.txt

+#Dataset description

 Contained within this folder is a dataset of sentences manually coded for misunderstandings.
-The "IRR_misunderstandings_data.csv" (for use in Tutorial 1) is a subset of the "Full_misunderstandings_data.csv" (for use in Tutorial 2)
-The dataset is a random sample of data from:
+The "IRR_misunderstandings_data.csv" (for use in Tutorial 1) is a subset of the "Full_misunderstandings_data.csv" (for use in Tutorial 2).
+The dataset is a random sample of dialogues from:

 1. Data downloaded through the Reddit API